drasi-project/docs/docs/content/reference/command-line-interface/_index.md

 Otherwise, the output will contain error message describing what went wrong.

 > **Note**: The output of the `apply` command only relates to the registration of the new resource in the Drasi configuration.
 It will fail for reasons like the definition being invalid.
 But a succesful `apply` does not mean the resource is functioning correctly.
 If the resource fails during its startup process, for example if a **Source** cannot connect to its database, this will not be visible to the `apply` command.
 You will need to look at the status of a resource using the `drasi list` command (see below) to know if it is functioning correctly.
+See the [drasi wait](#drasi-wait) command for a way to wait for resources to become fully functional.

 **Known Issues**:
 - Drasi does not currently enforce dependency relationships between resources.
 If you create multiple resources from a single YAML file or issue multiple commands rapidly, and those resources depend upon each other (i.e. a Continuous Query that uses a Source), Drasi does not gaurantee that the Source is succesfully created and working before the Continuous Query that uses it is created, meaning the Continuous Query could fail.